dongzhixuanyuan/xcode-vim/xcode-vim.markdown

 | H | move cursor to top of viewport |
 | M | move cursor to middle of viewport |
 | L | move cursor to bottom of viewport |

+marker:zz == z⏎.
+In the stand vim keybinds, it's zz.
+In the same way, for zt and zb.

 #### Jumping the Cursor
 Actions that scroll the code viewport by moving the cursor.